maiermic/virtual-reality-project-linux-build-instructions/README.md

 sudo ./bootstrap.sh --prefix=/usr/local
 ```

 Now we can start installation:
+(If you are using python 3 this might throw an error due to an old `print` call in line 280 but you can safely ignore this.)
 ```sh
 sudo ./b2 install
 ```